pajicadvance/cherry-on-top/README.md

 - Change the chance that a disc will spawn in any of the defined locations
 - Add or remove locations where the discs can be found
 - Enable or disable removing the vanilla 13 and Cat music disc loot from regular dungeons

-### Enchantment Disabler

-Specify enchantments to disable from the game.
-Those enchantments won't appear anywhere in the game, making them unobtainable in survival gameplay, and only obtainable by commands.

-If EMI is installed, the disabled enchantments won't appear in the EMI index, and any recipe related to the enchantment will be removed.

-If Structure Specific Enchantments is enabled in Enchanted Book Loot Improvements, the enchantments specified in that list will also be disabled.

-Disabled by default.
-Useful for balancing a modpack, or just disabling enchantments you don't like.

 ## Tweaks